Ryuker/modern-js-practise/20-randomideas-rest-api/basic-CRUD-api/rest-api-notes.md

-# Rest API using Express
+# CRUD Rest API using Express

 ## Intro to Express
 install: